 Mount Luozi, with a forest coverage rate of over 70%, is known as a “natural oxygen bar”, making it an attractive resort for leisure and vacation.
 At the foot of the mountain, there is a small reservoir surrounded by green trees - Luozishan Reservoir, which is like a crystal clear jade mirror embedded in the green mountains, adding a charming site to Mount Luozi.
 In 2010, Mount Luozi was approved to be a provincial-level scenic spot of water conservancy.

-On an autumn morning with clear sky and fresh air, standing on the top of Peak Luofeng and watching the sunrise, you will witness a fairyland on earth with bright and clear mountain scenery blending beautifully with the golden sunlight, which can make you broad-minded immediately and forget the troubles in your life.
+On an autumn morning with clear sky and fresh air, standing on the top of Peak Luofeng and watching the sunrise, you will witness a fairyland on earth with bright and clear mountain scenery blending beautifully with the golden sunlight, which can broaden your mind immediately and forget the troubles in your life.
 It is said that Mi Yuanti, known as one of the Four Great Talented Scholars of Chenxi in the early Qing Dynasty, wrote a poem titled “Climbing Mount Luogong” to praise the enchanting sight of the peak.

 Yao people with surnames of Pu, Liu, Ding, Shen, Shi, Chen, and Liang live scattered across the area of Mount Luozi, who refer to themselves as “Yao of Seven Surnames”.
 They pay great attention to food.
 In order to entertain guests from afar, the hospitable Yao people would treat them with their most distinctive dish -- Maogou (dog meat).
 It is a brand cuisine in Chenxi’s food culture, a legacy of the fishing and hunting era of the people of Yaoshan, and a continuation of modern food culture with a history of over 200 years.
 In addition, another famous dish in Chenxi is chicken stewed with tofu.
 It is very nutritious, which can moisturize a person’s body and improve his immunity.